lkaczmarczyk0/london_weather_pred/README.md

 ## 📌 Overview

-This project project runs experiments for different regression models predicting the mean temperature, using a combination of sklearn and MLflow.
+This project runs experiments for different regression models predicting the mean temperature, using a combination of sklearn and MLflow.

 ## 📦 Dataset